risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-gcs.md

 |*data_encode*| Supported data encodes: `CSV`, `JSON`. |
 |*without_header*| Whether the first line is header.
 Accepted values: `'true'`, `'false'`.
 Default: `'true'`.|
 |*delimiter*| How RisingWave splits contents.
 For `JSON` encode, the delimiter is `\n`. |

+## Loading order of GCS files

+The GCS connector does not guarantee the sequential reading of files.

+For example, RisingWave reads file F1 to offset O1 and crashes.
+After RisingWave rebuilds the task queue, it is not guaranteed the next task is reading file F1.

 ## Examples